pybind/pybind11/docs/compiling.rst

-The ``OPT_SIZE`` flag enables size-based optimization equivalent to the standard ``/Os`` or ``-Os`` compiler flags and the ``MinSizeRel`` build type, which avoid optimizations that that can substantially increase the size of the resulting binary.
+The ``OPT_SIZE`` flag enables size-based optimization equivalent to the standard ``/Os`` or ``-Os`` compiler flags and the ``MinSizeRel`` build type, which avoid optimizations that can substantially increase the size of the resulting binary.
 This flag is particularly useful in projects that are split into performance-critical parts and associated bindings.
 In this case, we can compile the project in release mode (and hence, optimize performance globally),